Marco Rosso

 latest news

 Jul 31, 2025 Today, my Research Fellowship at the Deparment of Economics at the University of Bologna has come to an end, as well as my role as Research Fellows’ Representative.
-It has been a rewarding chapter of research and professional growth.
+It has been a rewarding chapter both as a researcher and in terms of personal growth.

 May 09, 2025 Excited to present “Crime Perceptions and Voting Behavior: Evidence from Individual Data” (joint with Giovanni Prarolo) at the BoMoPaV Economics Meeting 2025, on May 28 at the “Marco Biagi” Department of Economics (UniMORE).
 Many thanks to Orestis Troumpounis—I’m looking forward to his discussion and insights.